Renormalization of spin-one asymptotic charges in AdS$_D$: Scalar fields

 and yields the following variation of the renormalized on-shell action

 depending only on the subleading free function since $F_z^{(D-2)} = (D-1) \phi^{(D-1)}$.

 In the odd-dimensional case there appear new finite terms in the counterterm action when expressed in terms of bulk fields, although, in the present renormalization scheme, we systematically drop them.
 For concreteness, let us first illustrate this phenomenon for the case $D=7$.
 The asymptotic expansion of the scalar field is given by \eqref{odd expansion of spin-0 massless field} where the arbitrary orders are $\phi^{(0)}$ and $\phi^{(6)}$.
-As explained in the previous section, if we don't radially expand $\Phi$, the regulated on-shell action is
+As explained below \eqref{SregulatedScalar214Bas}, if we don't radially expand $\Phi$, the regulated on-shell action is

-while the counterterm action with the inclusion of the corner term takes the following form: